ThanhDang143/UnityStarterKit/README.md

 <h2>Concept</h2>

-* Regardless of fullscreen page or modal/modeless window, everything is considered a **Screen**.
+* Regardless of fullscreen page or modal/modeless window, they are all considered **Screen**.
 * At any given time, **only one Screen is visible** to optimize performance.
 If a Screen is shown on top of another, the underlying Screen will be temporarily hidden, and it will reappear when the top Screen is closed.
 * A Screen is a freeform prefab that does **not require any specific scripts**, allowing it to be used as a child object anywhere.
 * A **Scene** is freeform and contains any object, including its own UI canvas.
 The Scene’s canvas will not be hidden when a Screen is displayed on top.
+* The package size is only 38 KB and does **not depend** on any external libraries.

 <p align="center">
   <img width="200px" src="/learn/unity/ss/demo.gif?raw=true" alt="Demo">